 Jan 03, 2019 By Team YoungWonks *

-Which are the popular kids coding languages for 2020?
+Which are the top 10 programming languages for kids in 2021?
 With the world becoming more dependent on fast-evolving technology and computer science continuing to be among the most lucrative professions in the world, learning coding is no less than a life skill today.
 Kids, grownups - we all need to learn coding and no, it doesn’t have to be that difficult either.
 The best way to start is to begin with the simplest and work your way up.
-And while adults too can learn coding, starting to learn coding at an early age is highly recommended.
+And while adults too can learn coding, starting at an early age is highly recommended.
 That said, parents also need to be careful not to introduce kids to coding at a very young age as there is a greater risk of the kid struggling to learn it so early and then get put off.
 One needs to bear in mind that each kid is different and can learn coding languages at a pace or age that’s different from that of others.

 But yes, in an increasingly competitive world, coding basics will definitely help one have an edge over others.
 The question then is: which programming language must one start with?
 Rather which coding language is an ideal start for kids?

-In this blog we bring you the top kids coding languages for 2020.
+In this blog we bring you the top programming languages for kids in 2021.
 They have been mentioned below as per their rank:

 1. Scratch 3.0